The summer holidays 2022 are upon us, so how are we going to keep our children entertained with days out in Plymouth for SIX WHOLE WEEKS?

 Or what about getting active at Mountbatten Watersports Centre, Super Tramp, Adrenalin, Clip and Climb, South West Segway Adventures, Tavistock Tree Surfers or tubing and tobogganing at the Ski Centre.

 And if you’ve exhausted all possibilities on our doorstep, how about going a bit further afield.
 I mean seriously, we live in Devon and Cornwall – it’s the best place in the world!
 Here are some of my favourites which are worth a try.

-Paignton Zoo, Eden Project, Lost Gardens of Heligan, Torquay’s Dinosaur World (My four year old’s favourite place in the whole wide world), Living Coasts, Babbacombe Model Village, Monkey Sanctuary in Looe, Trethorne Leisure Park, Dartmoor Otters and Buckfastleigh Butterflies, South Devon Railway, House of Marbles, Crealy Theme Park, Miniature Pony Centre, Tamar Valley Donkey Park, or how about go searching for Julia Donaldson’s favourite Zog at Haldon Forest trail.
-And I’ve written a post about how much stuff is going on at Powderham Castle so check it out.
+Paignton Zoo, Eden Project, Lost Gardens of Heligan, Torquay’s Dinosaur World (My boys’ favourite place in the whole wide world), Babbacombe Model Village, Monkey Sanctuary in Looe, Trethorne Leisure Park, Dartmoor Otters and Buckfastleigh Butterflies, House of Marbles, Crealy Theme Park, Miniature Pony Centre, Tamar Valley Donkey Park, Totnes Rare Breeds Farm, Hidden Valley Discovery Park, or Haldon Forest.
+And if you want even more different ideas check out Experience Days for some fab experiences in Devon.

 PHEW!
 There you have it, a pretty extensive ideas list for days out and things to do this summer holidays in and around Plymouth.
 All that’s left to say is, GOOD LUCK, PEOPLE!
 See you on the other side.